GNOME/libadwaita/README.md

 ## Building

-We use the meson (and thereby Ninja) build system for libhandy.
+We use the Meson (and thereby Ninja) build system for libhandy.
 The quickest way to get going is to do the following:

 ```sh